 Tiong Woon has consistently contributed to the community over the years.
-As part of our ongoing outreach to the community, we have embarked on corporate social responsibility programs to support the less privileged in society.
-In FY2018, we have contributed to The UOB Heartbeat, organised a lunch treat to the elderly from the Blue Cross Thong Kheng Home, distributed food for the elderly and donated books to the needy.
+As part of our on-going outreach to the community, we have embarked on corporate social responsibility programs to support the less privileged in society.
+In FY2019, we have organised a song and dance; and food donation activities to the Ren Ci Nursing Home.
 We will continue to play our part to work with local communities on various welfare programs.